Revealing the Local Cosmic Web from Galaxies by Deep Learning: Data

 \subsection{Observational Data: Cosmicflows-3}

-We use the Cosmicflows-3 galaxy catalogue \citep[][CF3 hereafter]{tully2016}, one of the most comprehensive galaxy catalogue that provides distance, radial peculiar velocity, and luminosity of 17,647 galaxies up to $200~ {\rm Mpc}$.
-To produce a fair galaxy sample over the given region, we make the volume-limited sub-sample of the CF3 as follows.
-First, as the number density of the CF3 galaxies close to the Galactic plane (Galactic latitude $|b| < 10^\circ$) is lower than average, we only use the galaxies at $|b| > 10^\circ$.
-Also, we use the $B$-band absolute magnitude ($M_B$) compiled from Lyon Extragalactic Database \citep[LEDA;][]{paturel2003} as a proxy of the stellar mass \citep[$M_\star$;][]{wilman2012} We set the $B$-band magnitude $-15$ as the selection criterion, which is sufficient for covering the $20\Mpch$- and $40\Mpch$-cubic volume around the Milky-way galaxy.
-We have also tested the cases with $M_B < -16$ and $-17$ and find no noticeable difference to the predictions from the fiducial choice.
-Note that we have not used the $K_S$-band absolute magnitude, one of the best-known tracer of the stellar mass \citep{bell2003}, because that information is missing for about 30\% of the galaxies in our sample \citep{lavaux2011,huchra2012}.
+We use the \emph{Cosmicflows-3} galaxy catalog \citep[][\textsf{CF3} hereafter]{tully2016}, one of the most comprehensive galaxy catalog\tcg{s} that provide distance, radial peculiar velocity, and luminosity of 17,647 galaxies up to $200~ {\rm Mpc}$.
+To produce a fair galaxy sample over the given region, we make the volume-limited sub-sample of the \textsf{CF3} as follows.
+First, as the number density of the \textsf{CF3} galaxies close to the Galactic plane (Galactic latitude $|b| < 10^\circ$) is lower than average, we only use the galaxies at $|b| > 10^\circ$.
+Also, we use the $B$-band absolute magnitude ($M_B$) compiled from \emph{Lyon Extragalactic Database} \citep[\textsf{LEDA};][]{paturel2003} as a proxy of the stellar mass \citep[$M_\star$;][]{wilman2012}\tcg{.} We set the $B$-band magnitude $-15$ as the selection criterion, which is sufficient for covering the $20\Mpch$- and $40\Mpch$-cubic volume around the Milky-way galaxy.
+We have also tested the cases with $M_B < -16$ and $-17$ and \tcg{found} no noticeable difference \tcg{of} the predictions from the fiducial choice \tcg{(see Section~\ref{sec:result})}.
+Note that we have not used the $K_S$-band absolute magnitude, one of the best-known tracer\tcg{s} of the stellar mass \citep{bell2003} because that information is missing for about 30\% of the galaxies in our sample \citep{lavaux2011,huchra2012}.

-We calculate the radial peculiar velocity by subtracting the Hubble flow from the velocity in the Galactic standard of rest \citep[$V_{\rm GSR}$;][]{kourkchi2020}.
-Note that we do not use the velocity in the CMB standard of rest ($V_{\rm CMB}$), to reduce any bias that might be introduced in the conversion.
+We calculate the radial peculiar velocity by subtracting the Hubble flow from the velocity in the Galactic Standard of Rest \citep[$V_{\rm GSR}$;][]{kourkchi2020}.
+Note that we do not use the velocity in the \tcg{cosmic microwave background} (CMB) standard of rest ($V_{\rm CMB}$) to reduce any bias that might be introduced in the conversion.
 Instead, when generating training and test samples from simulation data, we include the peculiar motion of the Milky-way corresponding galaxy in each simulation.
-There exists a difference on the Hubble constant between recent CMB observations \citep[$H_0 = 67.77\,{\rm km/s/Mpc}$;][]{planck2018} and the best-fit from the CF3 \citep[$H_0 = 75\,{\rm km/s/Mpc}$;][]{tully2016}.
-In this study, we have tested both values and find that the effect from the different Hubble constants stays within the uncertainty of the dark-matter map.
+There exists a difference on the Hubble constant between recent CMB observations \citep[$H_0 = 67.77\,{\rm km/s/Mpc}$;][]{planck2018} and the best-fit from the \textsf{CF3} \citep[$H_0 = 75\,{\rm km/s/Mpc}$;][]{tully2016}.
+In this study, we have tested both values and find that the effect from the different Hubble constants stays within the uncertainty of the dark-matter map \tcg{(see Section~\ref{sec:result})}.